CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

 ## Module 5 – Defender for DevOps

-## Task 1: Understanding CI/CD pipelines in Azure DevOps
+## Exercise 1: Understanding CI/CD pipelines in Azure DevOps

-### Set up an Azure DevOps organization (Skip if already done).
+### Task 1:  Set up an Azure DevOps organization.

 1. On your lab VM open **Edge Browser** on desktop and navigate to [Azure DevOps](https://go.microsoft.com/fwlink/?LinkId=307137), and if prompted sign with the credentials.